quobyte/kubernetes/using_quobyte_volumes.md

 For a longer read, please see the article on the Quobyte blog:
 [The State of Secure Storage Access in Container Infrastructures](https://www.quobyte.com/blog/2017/03/17/the-state-of-secure-storage-access-in-container-infrastructures/)

-The kubernetes deployments of the Quobyte client use the `--allow-usermapping-in-volumename`, which allows to map all accesses to the volume to a particular user/group, independent of the accessing user.
+The Kubernetes deployments of the Quobyte client use the `--allow-usermapping-in-volumename`, which allows to map all accesses to the volume to a particular user/group, independent of the accessing user.
 If you specify `user#group@volume_name` instead of just the volumename, the Quobyte client will map all storage accesses to the `user:group`.